 “Although somewhat awkward to describe…I hope that I have expressed myself tolerably well.”

-That goal was well met in the text it prefaced but the adequacy of the description of the more complex 1857 garment is not as immediately apparent.
+That goal was reasonably well met in the text it prefaced but the adequacy of the description of the more complex 1857 garment is not as immediately apparent.
 It omits key procedural details from the text and the accompanying illustration does not accurately reflect the prescribed stitches counts.
 The need for interpretation and interpolation makes it difficult for a translation both to be faithful to the original and provide a sufficient basis for making the object.
 The readers of the initial document would, of course, have been addressing the same issues.
 This raises the equally important matter of the familiarity with crochet techniques that the author can reasonably have expected them to bring to the task.

 I’ve therefore restated the instructions in English as literally as I can manage.
 The interpretive considerations needed to get from there to the finished garment are discussed in concluding worktable notes.
 Before getting to the seed translation, it may be worth comparing images of other Swedish garments made in Tunisian crochet with the one accompanying the 1857 text.

 The perhaps unexpected vertical orientation of the stitching is also seen in a vest in the collections of the Nordic Museum in Stockholm, dated to circa 1870 (details and CC license for the photograph here).

 It might be tempting to see this as a general indication of Swedish practice.
 It appears yet again in a child’s dress illustrated in the 1 January 1864 inaugural issue of Iduna, which overlapped editorially with Penelope (published for the final time in 1863).
 However, in that pattern it is juxtaposed with horizontally oriented stitching.